 The days of suburban living with a white picket fence are becoming limited.
 Instead, the American Dream has transformed into something a bit more modern and cost-effective.
 Many people are taking advantage of this new ideology by ditching their old lifestyle to reside in their RV.
-Therefore, we’ve provided you with the 10 Best Tips for Living in a Camper Full-Time, which are:
+Therefore, we’ve provided you with the 22 Best Tips for Full Time Living in a Camper, which are:

 - Prep Your Camper for Full-Time Living